 Anatomy, physiology, behavior, and classification of animals representative of the invertebrate groups.
-Insects and diseasecausing forms are emphasized.
+Insects and disease-causing forms are emphasized.
 Three hours of lectures, reports, and recitations; and one laboratory period a week.
-Laboratory fee. \$3.00.

-206. NATURAL HISTORY Three hours A systematic study of the appearance and habits of animals which are more commonly met near our homes, in zoölogical parks, on pleasure trips, or in literature.
-Economically important fishes. birds, and fur-bearers will receive special cosideration.
+Laboratory fee, \$3.00. - A systematic study of the appearance and habits of animals which are more commonly met near our homes, in zoölogical parks on pleasure trips, or in literature.
+Economically important fishes, birds, and fur-bearers will receive special cosideration.
 This course consists of lectures, and library and museum studies.
-It is intended primarily for general college and education students.
+It is intended primarily for general college and education students. - 207.
+Genetics Three hours